SrutiElan/Movie-Recommendations/README.md

 ### Viewing and Managing Movies:
 1. View your collection on the **Home** screen.
 2. Expand any movie to update your thoughts or delete it from the collection.

+### Getting Recommendations:
+1. Open a saved movie and tap **Like** or **Dislike** to give the engine a signal.
+2. Visit the **Recommendations** rail on Home to see personalized picks with match percentages and reasons.
+3. Tap **Add to Watchlist** on any recommendation to save it, or dismiss items you do not want to see again.

 ### Authentication:
 - Log in to access your personalized collection.